Automated guided vehicle: Wired

-A slot is cut in to the floor and a wire is placed approximately 1 inch below the surface.
-This slot is cut along the path the AGV is to follow.
-This wire is used to transmit a radio signal.
-A sensor is installed on the bottom of the AGV close to the ground.
-The sensor detects the relative position of the radio signal being transmitted from the wire.
-This information is used to regulate the steering circuit, making the AGV follow the wire.
+A slot is cut into the floor, and a wire is placed below the surface along the path the AGV is to follow.
+This wire generates a magnetic field, which is detected by a sensor on the bottom of the AGV, close to the ground.
+The sensor detects the relative position of the magnetic field generated by the current in the wire.
+This information is used to regulate the AGV's steering system, ensuring it follows the wire path accurately.

-Guide tape

-AGVs (some known as automated guided carts or AGCs) use tape for the guide path.
-The tapes can be one of two styles: magnetic or colored.

-The AGV is fitted with the appropriate guide sensor to follow the path of the tape.